 Yorkshire Terriers are infamous show-offs with their perfect posture and unique, silky coats.
 Lacking an undercoat, Yorkie coats are thin and tend to grow long without shedding or breaking.
-All of these traits give the coat a distinct appearance that resembles human hair, which is why Yorkie fur is often referred to as hair instead.
+All of these traits give the coat a distinct appearance that resembles human hair.

 There are dozens of dog brushes to choose from and all of them are a little bit different—but not all of them are ideal for the Yorkshire Terrier breed.
 The choices can be overwhelming, but don’t worry!
 We have lots of experience taking care of our Yorkie, Max, so we created this guide to help you choose the best brush for your Yorkie grooming kit.

 - The best grooming tools for Yorkies: At a glance